Discover Derbyshire and the Peak District from Callow Hall

 Cycling through the Peak District is an exhilarating experience, and among the best routes out there is the Tissington Trail.
 The trail has around 13 miles of tracks and runs from the city of Ashbourne to Parsley Hall.

-With clusters of pretty stone cottages surrounding a gorgeous stately home, a beautiful church, charming tea shop and cafe, and six ancient wells, you'll struggle to find a more perfect Peak District village than this.
+With clusters of pretty stone cottages surrounding a gorgeous stately home (offering personal tours), a beautiful church, charming tea shop and cafe, and six ancient wells, you'll struggle to find a more perfect Peak District village than this.

 Mam Tor Walk